g-nvs/NetworkLab/README.md

 ### Skills Learned

 - Advanced understanding of Networking concepts and practical application on FW and Switch.
 - Investigation and troubleshooting on Network configuration, issues or performance.
-Firewall log analysis.
+- Firewall and System logs understanding and analysis.
 - Better understanding of Network Virtualization through Proxmox.
--
+- Overall problem-solving skills on Linux and Proxmox.

 - Advanced understanding of SIEM concepts and practical application.
 - Proficiency in analyzing and interpreting network logs.
 - Ability to generate and recognize attack signatures and patterns.